Ogtay Gulaliyev

-Ogtay Gulaliyev is an Azerbaijani human rights activist.
+Ogtay Gulaliyev (Oktay Gülaliyev; born June 27, 1970) is an Azerbaijani human rights activist.
 His organization, Kur Civic Society, provides assistance for people affected by environmental disasters.

 Oqtay Gulaliyev was born in 1975 in Baku, Azerbaijan, USSR.
 In 1998 he graduated from the Academy of State Service under the Presidential Administration, worked as lawyer.
 In 2010 he went into human rights protection activity when he came into contact with flood-hit residents of Sabirabad region.
 In 2010 Gulaliyev headed headquarters of civil society «Kura» that dealt with human rights protection of flood- hit population on rivers Kura and Arax in May–June 2010.

 In April 2012, he was arrested during a meeting in Sabirabad Rayon.
 Initially charged with "swearing in a public place", the charges were later upgraded to "active resistance to authorities' legal orders" and "incitement to mass riots and to violence against citizens".
 Gulaliyev later stated that while in custody, he was beaten by police officers.
 On 2 May, a prison doctor recommended surgery for a problem with Gulaliyev's intestines; when Gulaliyev requested that his personal doctor be allowed to be present, prison officials refused permission for the surgery.

 In 2013, Gulaliyev took on leadership of the press-center of opposition candidate from the National Council of Democratic Forces, Jamil Hasanli.